Aurelio Voltaire: Art and writing career

 In addition to Chi-Chian, Voltaire has also produced a comic book series called Oh My Goth!, also known as OMG!, which started as his own eight-page religious tracts inspired by Jack Chick.
 Stories include him being chased by minions of Satan as they try to prevent him from playing his next show.
 These short pieces often led to information about his next show.
 After two issues of the Chi-Chian series were published, he convinced Sirius Entertainment to publish Oh My Goth!, which included four issues that were later collected into a trade paperback.
 Voltaire has also made a sequel to the OMG series called Oh My Goth!
 Humans Suck!
+An Oh My Goth! musical was going to be produced at some point, but was scrapped or shelved for unknown reasons.
+Despite the lack of any updates, is still listed as "in development".

-Voltaire has also produced a DEADY series as well as releasing books such as What is Goth?, Paint it Black, and "Call of the Jersey Devil", a novelization of a script of the same name.
+Voltaire has also produced a DEADY series as well as releasing books such as What Is Goth?
+(2004), Paint It Black: A Guide to Gothic Homemaking (2005), and "Call of the Jersey Devil", a novelization of a script of the same name.

 In early 2004, for his DEADY comic book, Voltaire signed a deal with Toy2R.
 The first toy that was created was a 2-inch posable DEADY key chain for the company's "Qee Bear".
 It was released at San Diego Comic Con and sold out.
 A second figure, an 8-inch DEADY figure was created in January 2005 and could be redeemed on aqworlds for a rare non-member only digital pet.
 In June 2007 the Deady Minigame was released on ebilgames.com, a site hosting various minigames created by Artix Entertainment.
 AE's Massively multiplayer online game AQWorlds also featured a Friday the 13th event featuring songs by Voltaire.
 Voltaire voiced his in-game persona for the occasion.
 In 2008, Voltaire shot the Animation short film X-Mess Detritus.
 The movie was the third film of his directorial career; the others are Transrexia (1993), Rakthavira (1994) and Transrexia II (2008).

 In mid-2013, Voltaire released the novel Call of the Jersey Devil.
-He is currently writing The Legend of Candy Claws, which is about a bat that steals candy from naughty children on Halloween and gives it to good children on Christmas.
+And in late-2014 released The Legend of Candy Claws, which is about a bat that steals candy from naughty children on Halloween and gives it to good children on Christmas.
+He is currently writing a novel based on his 2022 album The Black Labyrinth.